Zapper-fi/studio-docs/docs/tutorial/2-update-app-definition.md

 In this guide, we will integrate Pickle **Jars** and **Farms**.

 Jar deposits are represented by an ERC20 token that _wraps_ the underlying token being deposited.
 Farms, however, are _not_ represented by a token.

+Our CLI allows us to quickly add groups to an existing app.
+Run `yarn studio create-group pickle`, and follow the prompts.
+For Jar tokens, we'll configure the ID to `jar`, the label to `Jars`, and the type to `token`.
+For farms, we'll configure the ID to `farm`, the label to `Farms`, and the type to `contract-position`.

-Let's import the `GroupType` object and update the `groups` entry in our app definition to express these positions.
+You will see the `groups` entry in our app definition updated to express these positions.

-Additionally, let's add a label to these groups.

 ```ts
 // Import the GroupType in order to leverage it in our definition